vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/032/05_sa_sargeNa.md

 +++
 sárgeṇa … taktáḥ is a decomposed variant of sárga-takta- (III.33.4, 11)(or, vice versa, the cmpd is compounded from this phrase).

-Geldner terms this a “dunkler Sagenzug,” but I’m not sure why it can’t just be a snippet of the Vṛtra myth, after the serpent has been killed and Indra has released the pent-up waters, as I say in the publ. intro.
+Geldner terms this a “dunkler Sagenzug,” but I’m not sure why it can’t just be a snippet of the Vṛtra myth, after the serpent has been killed and Indra has released the pent-up waters, as I say in the published introduction.
 Although vss.
 2-3 concern the Vala myth, Vala and Vṛtra themes often appear in the same hymns.
 Geldner also considers it difficult to supply the missing verb in b, but given sárgeṇa in a and the passively used aor.

 part. sṛjānā́ḥ in c, implicitly modifying the waters, the missing verb is most likely a transitive form of √sṛj, with acc. apáḥ as obj., rather than Geldner’s “hat … (geleitet).”
 Among the many such passages, see very nearby VI.30.4 ávāsṛjo apó áchā samudrám, also with Indra as subj.
 Sim.
 Sāyaṇa.’s visṛjati.